 infection principally transmitted by ticks.

-Mori family is not sure where Alyssa was bitten.
-An active girl, Alyssa
+The Mori family is not sure where Alyssa was bitten.
+An active girl,

-thought nothing of it because no rash appeared in the days that
+nothing of it because no rash appeared in the days that followed.
+The

-doctors didn’t know what it was,” says Debby Mori, Alyssa’s
+know what it was," says Debby Mori, Alyssa's mother.
+"She wasn't

-“She wasn’t herself.
-This was a former athlete who now couldn’t even
+herself.
+This was a former athlete who now couldn't even walk to the